 Figure 24.
 The pot of burning sandal wood is occasionally sprayed with water to prevent the sedan chairs from overheating.

 Figure 25.
-Leong San Diam’s representative and Hougang Dou Mu Gong’s representative (Mr Aaron Tan) exchange fruit and flower baskets between themselves.
+Leong San Diam’s representative and Hougang Dou Mu Gong’s representative (Mr Aaron Tan) exchanging fruit and flower baskets.

-This act indicates the close relationship established between these two temples, and also marks the end of its yew keng at Leong San Diam.
+This act indicates the close relationship established between these two temples, and also marks the end of its yew keng at Leng San Giam.

 After Hougang Tou Mu Kung finished its yew keng at Leong San Diam (龙山岩斗母宫), participants hopped back into their chartered buses as they made their way to another temple, Long Nan Dian (龙南殿).

-3. Hougang Tou Mu Kung approximately arrived at Long Nan Dian (龙南殿) (located at No 70 Sengkang West Ave) at around 7.30pm.
+3. Hougang Tou Mu Kung arriving at Long Nan Dian (龙南殿) (located at No 70 Sengkang West Ave) at around 7.30pm.

 The Celebrations at Long Nan Dian is observed to be much more elaborate in terms of decorations, food and entertainment (dragon and lion dances performances).